Best Sites to Find a No Fee NYC Apartment in 2023

 Go to newyork.craigslist.org and check the "no broker fee" box on the left.
 This will give you both types of "no fee" listings, the "truly no fee" and "kind of" no fee.

-Be prepared to do a lot of sifting, but you can find a good deal this way.
+Be prepared to do a lot of sifting, but you can find a good deal if you spend enough time on Craigslist.

 Craigslist is a good hunting ground for savvy, street smart New Yorkers willing to put a lot of time into their apartment search to find a good deal.